rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/search_algorithms/breadth-first_search/breadth-first_search.md

 #### Definition:
 - Breadth-first search(aka level-first search), given a starting vertex, the algorithm explores all neighbours of that starting vertex before traversing the neighbours' neighbours and so forth.
-The return type depends on the purpose of the search/what you want the search to accomplish:
+The data to be returned, depends on the purpose of the search/what you want the search to accomplish:
    1. if you want BFS to search for a specific vertex, the BFS implementation will return only that vertex if found or null if not found.
    2. if you want BFS to search for vertices with specific properties, the BFS implementation will return a list of vertices that meet that condition.
    3. if you want BFS to get all vertices visited, the BFS implementation will return a list of vertices in the order they were visited.